COVID-19 Latest Advice

-The ongoing COVID-19 (Coronavirus) outbreak presents a major challenge to our society, including us on the Isle of Wight.
+The ongoing Covid outbreak presents a major challenge to our society, including us on the Isle of Wight.
 We will come through it and we will do so whilst looking after everyone in our community.
-Like other MPs, I have been snowed under with emails and letters from 1,000-plus constituents who have thus far contacted me in the past week on this single issue.

 I have divided this guidance under the following headings: